 01 of 08

-If you’re new to kayak fishing, the nine-foot Vibe Skipjack is a great way to get started and is a top choice overall for craftsmanship and price.
-At just 45 pounds, the sit-on-top kayak is one of the lighter options on the market, making it easy for one person to load and unload.
+If you’re new to kayak fishing, the ten-foot Vibe Yellowfin is a great way to get started and is a top choice overall for craftsmanship and price.
+At 57 pounds, the sit-on-top kayak is one of the lighter options on the market, making it easy for one person to load and unload.
 It includes four mounted rod holders, paddle holders to prevent loss, plus four carry handles.
 There are also two, sealed storage compartments with bag inserts, a rear well with bungees for larger items, as well as a comfortable seat and a paddle.
 Amazon buyers felt that it was extremely durable, and of an excellent quality considering the low price tag.

 02 of 08

 If you’d like to give kayak fishing a try but don’t want to invest too much into it, the Sun Dolphin Excursion Fishing Kayak is a great way to get started without shelling out on an expensive kayak.
 The 10-foot, sit-in kayak is made of high-density polyethylene that handles on the front and back that make it easy to carry.
 Fishing holders are located in the back and swivel fishing holders in front, while bungee cords secure the storage area and water bottle holder.
 The seat has padding on the back, as well as thigh-padding along the sides.
 The kayak handles well in the water, but it does not withstand the test of time as well as the more expensive options.